On That Day

 Hallelujah!
 For the Lord our God the Almighty reigns.
 Let us rejoice and exult and give him the glory, for the marriage of the Lamb has come, and his Bride has made herself ready Rev. 19:6, 7 See Also: The Cycle of Levitical Feasts

-No more buying or selling of temple sacrifices will occur in this “house”.
+Salvation is free.
+There is no buying or selling in the spiritual temple.
 The traders in the temple were money changers; sellers of goats, sheep, and cattle for the sacrifices.
-In the past, we know that this trading was not always honest and upright.
+This trading was not always honest and upright.
+That is why Messiah chased them out.

 He said to them, “It is written, ‘My house shall be called a house of prayer’; but you make it a den of robbers.”
 Matt.
 21:13